kdesai2018/ultimate-hackathon-starting-guide/getting-started-github/README.md

 For my teams, we have one repo and everyone is added on as a [collaborator](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/inviting-collaborators-to-a-personal-repository).
 Next, we have everyone make their own branch and we keep the **master** branch separate.
 This makes sure no one pushes untested code directly to our current product.
 Everyone pushes their changes to their own branch (as detailed above), and then makes a **pull request** to master.
 To learn how to do this, follow [this](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
 This way, everyone can review the proposed changes before **merging** (combining) the changes with the main master branch.

 Remember to **pull** changes from the remote branch to your local copy whenever your teammate makes a change.
-This ensures that everyone has the most up to date version of the code, and no one is working on an already solved bug.
+The pull command pretty much just copies whatever changes have been made on the remote branch you are pulling from, onto your local device.
+This ensures that everyone has the most up to date version of the code, and no one is working on an already solved bug or code someone else has changed.

 ## What are "Merge Conflicts and how do I fix them?
 First of all, take a deep breath.
 While merge conflicts may look complex, they're actually caused by a pretty simple reason.
 This is when your teammate and you both push conflicting changes to the same branch.
 A couple cases: